rackerlabs/support-how-to/content/cloud-sites/getting-started-with-cloud-sites-rackspace-nameservers-and-creating-custom-nameservers.md

 6. To modify a DNS server, make the modifications in the **IP Address** text box and click **Modify IP Address**.

-### Name.com
+#### Name.com

-To register new nameservers or update existing nameservers with Name.com, follow these steps.
+To register new name servers or update existing name servers with Name.com, follow these steps.

 1. Log in to your account.